spjewkes/python_cheat_sheet/README.md

     d[key].append(name)
 ```

 In the above example the ```defaultdict``` will be an empty list is returned if the key does not match an existing list in the dictionary.
-An older way of doing this would be to use the dicitonary function ```setdefault``` when querying the key.
+An older way of doing this would be to use the dictionary function ```setdefault``` when querying the key.

-Sometimes you want to link dictionaries together such that if the key is specified in a particular dicitonary then it may take priority over an entry in another dictionary.
+Sometimes you want to link dictionaries together such that if the key is specified in a particular dictionary then it may take priority over an entry in another dictionary.
 A common use of this might be program arguments which override some values in environment variables which in turn may override default values.
 Use of ```ChainMap``` is the most efficient way to do this.

 ### Improving clarity